-CLIMATE IMPACT AND CARBON FOOTPRINT
+CLIMATE IMPACT & CARBON FOOTPRINT

 Contrary to popular conception, nuclear power generation is NOT carbon-free, especially when looked at in terms of total life-cycle emissions.
 Recent estimates have nuclear power creating 7 times more carbon emissions than wind power per megawatt-hour, and comparisons with renewable power are even more lopsided when time-to-build for new facilities are considered.
 Read a full evaluation of nuclear power as a proposed solution to global warming, by Mark Jacobson of Stanford University.